Immigration Law

 Authorization for Your Attorney

 Suppose you do not have a trusted friend or relative who you can leave authorized to handle your finances and bank accounts.
 In that case, you could retain the services of an immigration attorney to represent you.
-An immigration attorney may be able to handle both your immigration case and assist with any property concerns.
+An immigration attorney can provide guidance on your immigration case and may be able to refer you to a specialist for property concerns.

 Was this helpful?